LLNL/sundials/doc/arkode/SphinxDocs/guide/source/linear_solvers/custom.rst

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKode memory block.
       * *b* -- is the right-hand side vector :math:`b`.
 The solution is also to be returned in the vector :math:`b`.
       * *weight* -- is a vector that contains the error weights.
-These are the :math:`rwt_i` of :ref:`CInterface.ResidualWeight`.
+These are the :math:`rwt_i` of :ref:`ARKStep_CInterface.ResidualWeight`.
 	This weight vector is included here to enable the computation of weighted norms needed to test for the convergence of iterative methods (if any) within the linear solver.

    **Return value:**  Should return 0 if successful, and a nonzero value for an unrecoverable error.